-UPDATE ON THE LATEST SERVICES OPTION HAS TO OFFER TO ASPIRANTS TO EMBA PROGRAMS.
+UPDATE ON THE LATEST SERVICE OPTION HAS TO OFFER TO ASPIRANTS TO EMBA PROGRAMS.

-The GMAC has, with effect from March 2016, has conceived and executed a new test platform for aspirants to EMBA programs.
-Five schools offering EMBA programs have approved the test, called the Executive Assessment Test, and applicants to the executive MBA programs at these schools may select to write the GMAT or the Executive Assessment text in fulfillment of the admission requirement of submitting standardized test scores as part of the application documents.
+The GMAC has, with effect from March 2016, conceived and executed a new test platform for aspirants to EMBA programs.
+Initially five schools offering EMBA programs approved the test, called the Executive Assessment Test, and applicants to the executive MBA programs at these schools could select to write the GMAT or the Executive Assessment text in fulfillment of the admission requirement of submitting standardized test scores as part of the application documents.